gerlichlab/spoc/docs/snipping.md

 ## Background

-Snipping is the act of extraction rectangular "snippets" from a dataset containing pore-c interactions in the form of pixels.
-For example, we might have a file containing two-way interactions (similar to conventional Hi-C) in the form of a matrix of genomic bins, that encode the interaction frequency of these pixels.
-We might want to extract the neighborhood of TAD-boundaries form this file, specifically, neighborhoods centered at TAD-boundaries that stretch 1MB upstream and downstream.
-The results of this extraction is a 3-dimensional matrix, where the first two dimensions encode the relative genomic offset and the third dimension encodes the particular examples, here TAD-boundaries.
+Snipping is the act of extracting rectangular "snippets" from a dataset containing pore-c interactions in the form of pixels.
+For example, we might have a file containing two-way interactions (similar to conventional Hi-C) in the form of a matrix of genomic bins that encode the interaction frequency of these pixels.
+We can extract the neighborhood of TAD-boundaries from this file, specifically neighborhoods centered at TAD-boundaries that stretch 1MB upstream and downstream.
+The result of this extraction is a 3-dimensional matrix, where the first two dimensions encode the relative genomic offset and the third dimension encodes the particular examples, here TAD-boundaries.

 ## Average representation of snippets

-Snipping is often the first step of an anlysis pipeline, where the extraction of snippets is followed by reducing them along the example dimension to obtain an average representation of a particular genomic neighborhood.
+Snipping is often the first step of an analysis pipeline, where the extraction of snippets is followed by reducing them along the example dimension to obtain an average representation of a particular genomic neighbourhood.

 ## Higher-order contacts and snipping

 If we want to extract snippets from a higher-order contact file, things get a little more complicated than for two-way contacts.
 Specifically, we are often interested in obtaining a two-dimensional representation of a certain high-dimensional snippet to enable visualization.
 To do this, we need to define different ways of snipping from a high-dimensional file.
-For example, we might want to know, which two-dimensional contacts are associated with a set of third coordinates, like TAD-boundaries.
+For example, we might want to know which two-dimensional contacts are associated with a set of third coordinates, like TAD-boundaries.
 Or we might want to know which genomic positions are associated with a two-dimensional query.
 To account for this, spoc implements different "snipping strategies" that encapsulate the different ways we might want to query a high-dimensional contact file.

 ## Snipper class
 The snipper class is spoc's central interface to access snipping functionality.
 It can be used with different snipping strategies to extract snippets.
 The idea is that a snipper can hold different snipping strategies that can be deployed to achieve the desired result.

-## Snipping strategies and snipping vlaues
+## Snipping strategies and snipping values

 ### Snipping strategies

-Snipping strategies are specific ways of snipping higher order contacts.
+Snipping strategies are specific ways of snipping higher-order contacts.
 For example, the `Triplet1DSnippingStrategy` implements snipping 2D pieces from triplets based on a set of 1d-coordinates.
 This can be used to ask questions like:

-- Do sister chromatids form internal loops, when they contact each other?
+- Do sister chromatids form internal loops when they contact each other?

-The idea is that a specific snipping strategy encapsulates all information of extracting snippets such as the size of the snippets, potential offsets, values etc. The constructor of a specific snipping strategy is specific to that strategy, but the snipping implementation has a unified strategy to allow composing different strategies in a snipper class.
+The idea is that a specific snipping strategy encapsulates all information of extracting snippets, such as the size of the snippets, potential offsets, values, etc. The constructor of a particular snipping strategy is specific to that strategy.
+Still, the snipping implementation has a unified strategy to allow the composition of different strategies in a snipper class.

 ### Snipping values

-Usually, the values that are extracted from a target file can be either ICCF (iteratively corrected contact frequencies), or observed-over-expected values.
+Usually, the values that are extracted from a target file can be either ICCF (iteratively corrected contact frequencies) or observed-over-expected values.
 The latter represents the ratio of the actually observed contacts and the expected contacts for randomly chosen genomic regions.

 ```python